 |C Corporation||Offers protection from personal liability plus the advantage of raising funding||Expensive to form and taxation is doubled||Few hundred dollars depending on state requirements|

 If you need more help in deciding the most suitable structure for your home business, visit RocketLawyer.
+Rocket Lawyer will help you identify the business structure that meets your needs and they will file the necessary paperwork for you.
+Start a free trial today.

 Step 8: Open a Bank Account